swapdance/.github/profile/README.md

 ## Hi there 👋

-#### Swap.Dance is an Ethereum dApp which allows anyone to swap ERC20 tokens and ETH with low slippage.
+Swap.Dance is an Ethereum dApp which allows anyone to swap ERC20 tokens and ETH with low slippage.

-#### The Proof of Trade (PoT) provides a new mechanism of staking.
-Rather than a traditional staking, that is based on the timeline, the PoT protocol uses a count of trades that have been made on AMM
+The Proof of Trade (PoT) provides a new mechanism of staking.
+Rather than a traditional staking, that is based on the timeline, the PoT protocol uses a count of trades that have been made on AMM.

 <!--